Everything you should know about certificates and PKI but are too afraid to ask

 Once we've got a name we need to generate a key pair before we can create a certificate.
 Recall that the security of a PKI depends critically on a simple invariant: that the only entity that knows a given private key is the subscriber named in the corresponding certificate.
 To be sure that this invariant holds, best practice is to have the subscriber generate its own key pair so it's the only thing that ever knows it.
 Definitely avoid transmitting a private key across the network.

-You’ll need to decide what type of key you want to use.
-That’s another post entirely, but here’s some quick guidance (as of December 2018).
-There’s a slow but ongoing transition from RSA to elliptic curve keys (ECDSA or EdDSA).
-If you decide to use RSA keys make them at least 2048 bits, and don’t bother with anything bigger than 4096 bits.
+You'll need to decide what type of key you want to use.
+That's another post entirely, but here's some quick guidance (as of May 2023).
+There's a slow but ongoing transition from RSA to elliptic curve keys (ECDSA or EdDSA).
+If you decide to use RSA keys make them at least 2048 bits, and don't bother with anything bigger than 4096 bits.
+And use RSA-PSS, not RSA PKCS#1.
 If you use ECDSA, the P-256 curve is probably best (

 prime256v1 in openssl)... unless you're worried about the NSA in which case you may opt to use something fancier like EdDSA with Curve25519 (though support for these keys is not great).